AbrSergey/Easy-Posting/readme.md

 #### Done!

-Now your root folder will have a folder named posts, which contains everything needed for generated posts.
+Now your root folder will have a folder named posts, which contains everything needed for generated the posts.

 ```